tamylaa/clodo-framework/docs/INTEGRATION_PROMPT.md

-# Lego Framework Integration Prompt
+# Clodo Framework Integration Prompt

 ## Context
-You are helping a developer integrate the Lego Framework into their Cloudflare Worker service.
-The Lego Framework enables "service autonomy" where each service can discover, validate, and deploy itself independently.
+You are helping a developer integrate the Clodo Framework into their Cloudflare Worker service.
+The Clodo Framework enables "service autonomy" where each service can discover, validate, and deploy itself independently.

 ## Key Principles
 1. **Service Autonomy**: Services embed deployment logic internally, not call external CLI tools